kchannelz/kchannels/README.md

 ## Architecture
 Kchannels is built around the notion of a *deployment*, which is analogous to a hub in other solutions.
 A deployment consists of two main components:  a set of smart contracts on the Ethereum blockchain and a set of services running in a hosted environment.
-This allows for transparent maintenance and upgrades on the backend as well as reducing the infrastructure burden on end users while maintaining our trustlessness guarantees.
+This allows for transparent maintenance and upgrades on the backend as well as for reducing the infrastructure burden on end users while maintaining our trustlessness guarantees.
 The use of only a small set of smart contracts helps reduce contract tracking and gas costs (i.e. there are no per-channel contracts).

 All assets are stored in a single smart contract, and the deployment tracks title (ownership) of those assets off-chain.

 A deployment facilitates transactions between clients--nothing more and nothing less.
-An in-flight transaction is validated and signed every step of the way (by the sender, recipient, and deployment), so a deployment can NEVER meddle with the contents of a transaction.
-Because of this, any disputes that arise are between a client and the deployment, not between a client and his counterparty.
+An in-flight transaction is validated and signed every step of the way (by the sender, recipient, and deployment), so a deployment can **never** meddle with the contents of a transaction.
+Because of this extensive validation, any disputes that arise are between a client and the deployment, not between a client and his counterparty.
 This greatly simplifies dispute resolution.

 Clients **always** have the ability to bypass the deployment and withdraw their funds directly from the smart contract by submitting the usual proofs.
 If a proof is old or otherwise invalid, it will be challenged by a the deployment as part of a formal and provably fair dispute resolution process.